Devices and Tests to Detect Smoking

 two with a simple particle monitor.
 These devices pick up other

-enforcement purposes.
-However, they
+purposes.
+However, they have been

-have been used by both researchers and housing providers.
+used by both researchers and housing providers.

-Dylos Monitor:
+Dylos

-counter designed expressly to meet the needs of the home or office
+Monitor: This monitor uses a laser particle counter designed expressly to meet the needs of the home or office

 environment.
 It provides reports, counts individual particles, reports an